Meteor-i-bite

 This narrative exposes angry celestial spirits that possess and demand, exploring the intersections of earthly and universal elements.
 The performance seeks to rekindle connections to natural phenomena by engaging with the meteorite's mythos.

-This work is performed by Kimberley Parkin and Cameron Park, and directed by Georgia Van Gils as part of her STRUT + CO3 Fellowship.
+This work is performed by Kimberley Parkin, with live composition by Cameron Park, and directed by Georgia Van Gils as part of her STRUT + CO3 Fellowship.

 Dancer leans on a stairwell, looking down at the camera